 Pennsylvania Gov. Tom Wolf tweeted on August 18: "Marijuana legalization is long overdue in Pennsylvania.
 Pennsylvanians want it.
 I’m for it."
 But how can he flip a Republican legislature that's not for it?

-There are now eight states that have legalized marijuana (Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington), 13 more with decriminalization laws and 44 with medical-marijuana laws.
+There are now 19 states that have legalized adult-use/recreational cannabis, 12 more with decriminalization laws and 47 with some form of medical-marijuana access.